Input validation

 - indicates if a validator is currently running

-As the second step, add a JavaScript condition to verify the presence of a user from the API response.
-If the users list is not empty, show an error message:
+Specify the following condition to verify the presence of a user from the API response:

-Form components can also be assigned custom validators.
-These validators receive the entire form object as {{param}}
+You can also assign custom validators to a Form component.
+These validators receive the entire form object as {{params}}

 input and must return an object where each key is an input name and each value is an error message.
 This allows the form validator to assign errors to multiple fields in a single run.

-In some cases, the form should be submitted, but based on the API's error response, it should either succeed or display errors.
-For these cases, use the {{ui.form.setErrors()}}
+You can also set errors manually for a Form.
+For example, in some cases, the form should be submitted, but based on the API's error response, it should either succeed or display errors.

-method to set errors accordingly:
+method to set errors accordingly.